yurnov/cerberek/README.md

 The name of this Telegram antispam bot is inspired by Cerberus from Greek mythology.
 It can also be referred to as Cerbuś.

 This repository contains a Telegram bot configured to monitor a specific group chat.
-The bot reads all messages, checks for keywords, deletes messages containing those keywords, and bans the user who sent them.
+The bot reads all messages, checks for keywords, deletes messages containing those keywords, and bans the users who sent them.

 Messages from the chat admin are unfiltered.

 ## Features

-- Reads messages from a specific group chat
+- Reads messages from a specific group chat.
-- Deletes messages containing keywords from a list
+- Deletes messages containing keywords from a list.
-- Bans users who send messages with keywords
+- Bans users who send messages with keywords.
-- Unfiltered messages from chat admins
+- Allows unfiltered messages from chat admins.
-- Configurable via environment variables
+- Configurable via environment variables.
-- Deployed using Docker
+- Deployable using Docker.

 ## Prerequisites

 - Docker
 - Telegram bot token
 - Group chat ID
+- Bot must have admin privileges in the chat

 ## Setup